-Man charged with arson in Toowoomba
+Man charged with murdering another man

 -

-A 29-year-old Highfields man has been charged with two counts of arson after fire destroyed a residence at Mount Kynoch, just outside Toowoomba, on…
+A man has been charged with murder after a man was fatally stabbed in Sydney's east.

 -